visionmedia/masteringnode/chapters/buffers.md

 # Buffers

- To handle binary data, node provides us the `Buffer` object.
+ To handle binary data, node provides us with the global `Buffer` object.
 Buffer instances represent memory allocated independently to that of V8's heap.
-There are several ways to constructor a `Buffer` instance, and many ways you can manipulate it's data.
+There are several ways to construct a `Buffer` instance, and many ways you can manipulate it's data.

 The simplest way to construct a `Buffer` from a string is to simply pass a string as the first argument.
 As you can see by the log output, we now have a buffer object containing 5 bytes of data represented in hexadecimal.